December 12, 2021 10 min read

 While bumper plates are supposed to be safe to drop onto the floor, combining them with metal plates means that they’re going to have to not only absorb the weight of the bar, but also the other plates.
 If you overload metal plates with bumper plates, there’s going to be a lot of stress put on the collars of the bumper plates.
 This might not destroy the bumper plates overnight, but it will cause them to break down much faster over the long run.

 If you’re planning to be dropping weights onto the floor, either opt for just using bumper plates or using a much higher ratio of bumper plates to metal plates.
 Combining more bumper plates with less metal plates will give more “bumper” to absorb the added stress of the metal plates.

-It’s good to be informed about weight plates and how you can make them work for your specific circumstances and goals, but it’s also important to not ignore the bigger picture.
-Instead of hemming and hawing about the intricacies of plates, it’s better to get in the gym and start training with whatever equipment is at your disposal.
-But even training comes secondary to taking care of your body in other ways—especially in the kitchen.
+It’s good to be informed about weight plates and how you can make them work for your specific circumstances and goals, but it’s also important to not ignore the bigger picture since even training often times comes secondary to taking care of your body in other ways—especially in the kitchen.

 The type of equipment you use isn’t going to mean anything if you’re not holding a solid sleep schedule with a healthy diet.
 Getting enough rest and eating enough protein along with fats and carbs is what’s ultimately going to get you the results you’re looking for.
 Choosing the right weight plate is important, but it’ll mean nothing if your dinner plate is lacking.